Two Dimensional Clustering of Gamma-Ray Bursts using durations and hardness: Datasets

-Spectral hardness (or hardness ratio) of GRBs is defined as the ratio between the GRB fluence in different energy bands.
-For most of the datasets analyzed , we use $H_{obs}$ as the ratio between the $50-100$ keV and the $25-50$ keV bands.
+Spectral hardness (also referred to as hardness ratio) ($H_{obs}$, hereafter) of a GRB is defined as the ratio between the GRB fluences in different energy bands.
+For BATSE, we use $H_{obs}$ as the ratio between the $50-100$ keV and the $20-50$ keV bands.
+The BATSE catalog provides errors for the fluence in both these bands.
+From this, one can estimate the error in $\log (H_{obs})$ from error propagation.
+For Fermi-GBM, we consider the ratio of the fluences in 50-300 keV and 10-50 keV to calculate the hardness.
+We have obtained the errors in hardness and T90 from the latest Fermi-GBM catalog (Narayana-Bhat, private communication, 2020).

-Usually, the hardness can be trivially calculated from the ratio of the fluences provided in the catalogs.
-However, for the most recent Swift catalog~\citep{Lien}, the fluence was not provided in the public catalogs.
-So we calculate the hardness from the spectral fits to the Swift GRBs, for which the coefficients were made publicly available.
-The results from the power law fits are provided in the Swift spectral catalog.
-The hardness ratio in the observed frame is calculated as,

-where $f(E)$ represents the photon flux at a given energy.
-Two functional forms for the power-law fits have been posited for the Swift catalog: a simple power law as well as the cut-off power law,

-where $\alpha$ is the power law photon index and $\beta$ is the peak energy.
-In ~\citet{Jiang}, both of the above power laws have been used in the hardness calculation.
-Here, we shall calculate the hardness using only a simple power law.
+Note that many previous works have used BATSE fluences in the 100-300 and 50-100 keV bands for the hardness ratio~\citep{Mukherjee,Horvath06,Chattopadhyay,Tarnobatse19,Horvath19}.
+Here, instead we used the fluences in the 20-50 keV energy range in the denominator of the hardness ratio, in order to have overlap in a similar energy range as Fermi-GBM (10-50 keV).
+Although, we are not analyzing Swift data in this work, clustering studies based on hardness with Swift have also used a similar energy band (25-50 keV)~\citep{Yang}.
+Therefore, choosing the BATSE fluence in the 20-50 keV range easily allows us to compare with the results from other detectors and also complement the above studies which have used the fluences in 100-300 keV energy range.